FactSquared/acoustic-classification-segmentation/README.md

 ### Pretrained model

-We provide a [pretrained model](pretrained/).
-The model is trained on [MUSAN corpus](https://www.openslr.org/17/), using binary labels (`speech` vs. `nonspeech`).
-The model is, then, serialized using [`tensorflow::SavedModel` format](https://www.tensorflow.org/guide/keras/save_and_serialize#export_to_savedmodel).
-Because of the distribution bias in the corpus (a lot more of speech recordings in the training data), we randomly resampled from frames (size of 10ms) from speech examples to match its size to negative examples.
-In doing so, the language distribution among the resampled speech examples was NOT deliberately balanced.
+We provide two [pretrained models](pretrained/).
+Both models are trained on 3-second clips from the [MUSAN corpus](https://www.openslr.org/17/), [HIPSTAS applause samples](https://github.com/hipstas/applause-classifier), and sound from Indiana University collections using the labels: `applause`, `speech`, `music`, `noise`, and`silence`.
+The models are, then, serialized using [`tensorflow::SavedModel` format](https://www.tensorflow.org/guide/keras/save_and_serialize#export_to_savedmodel).
+The `applause-binary-xxxxxxxx` model is trained to predict applause vs non-applause; the `non-binary-xxxxxxxx` model uses all the above labels.
+Because of the distribution bias in the corpus (a lot fewer noise and silence samples in the training data), we randomly upsampled minority classes.

 ### Training pipeline